yuanpeixuan/MyWeb/content/authors/peixuan/_index.md

 - Visitors
 ---

-I am currently an assistant professor of Finance at the School of Finance, Renmin University of China.
+I will join the School of Business at Hong Kong Baptist University.